Corporate Volunteering

 • planting new hedges and young trees

-• weeding and woodchipping
+• weeding and woodchipping the veg growing beds

 The volunteering tasks are outdoors and require a reasonable level of physical fitness.